treosh/lighthouse-ci-action/README.md

 </details>

 <details>
-  <summary>Use Action with Netlify Preview</summary>
+  <summary>Integrate Lighthouse CI with Netlify</summary>

-Action should wait for Netlify to finish building preview version and then use built version of the site to check perforamnce.
+It waits for Netlify to finish building a preview and then uses a built version to check performance.
 Hence, recipe is a composition of 2 actions: [Wait for Netlify Action](https://github.com/JakePartusch/wait-for-netlify-action) and Lighthouse CI Action.

 ```yml
 name: Lighthouse CI for Netlify sites